 Michelle Knotek, meanwhile, was charged with second-degree murder and manslaughter for the deaths of Loreno and Woodworth, respectively.
-She was sentenced to 22 years but is scheduled for early release in June 2022.
+She was sentenced to 22 years but was scheduled for early release in June 2022.

 “If she ever turns up on my doorstep,” Sami said, “I can just see myself locking all my doors and barricading myself in the bathroom to call the police.”

-Knotek sisters Nikki and Sami are now in their mid-40s and both live in Seattle while their sister Tori needed a change of scenery and moved to Colorado.
+Nikki and Sami are now in their mid-40s, living in Seattle.
+Tori, however, needed a change of scenery and moved to Colorado.